BlogRun AI wherever your compliance framework demands. Read blog >

 Scalability

-While proper data modeling, collection design, and indexing strategies are foundational, sharding is essential for handling large-scale production workloads.
+While proper data modeling, collection design, and indexing strategies are foundational, a sharded cluster is essential for handling large-scale production workloads.
 A well-planned sharding strategy enables your MongoDB cluster to scale horizontally as data volumes grow, maintain performance under heavy workloads, and distribute data and queries across multiple servers.

 When designing your production environment, it's important to plan your sharding strategy early, even if you don't implement it immediately.
 This forward-thinking approach helps ensure your application can scale smoothly as your data and traffic grow.